 Painting terms: L to O

-A clear and protective finish commonly applied to wood.
+A clear and protective finish that's commonly applied to wood.

 Running your painting tool over freshly applied paint to give it a uniform appearance.